Mt. Airy in Carroll County, Maryland — The American Northeast (Mid-Atlantic)

 Marker series.
 This marker is included in the The Historic National Road marker series.

 Location.
-39° 21.87′ N, 77° 9.668′ W. Marker is in Mt.
-Airy, Maryland, in Carroll County.
-Marker is on Old National Pike (Maryland Route 144) Touch for map.
-This is Wayside 17 on the Historic National Road in Maryland.
+Touch for map.
 Marker is in this post office area: Mount Airy MD 21771, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Mount Airy (approx. half a mile away); Civil War Memorial (approx. half a mile away); All Wars Memorial (approx. half a mile away); The Mount Airy Station (approx. 0.9 miles away); The Mount Airy Rail Yard (approx. 0.9 miles away); Runkles Mill and The Mt.
 Airy Milling Company (approx. 0.9 miles away); First National Bank Building (approx. one mile away); Poplar Springs (approx. 3.2 miles away).